Invitation to dog’s birthday party goes viral in Summit County

 May 22, 2018

-A woman's call on a popular Facebook forum dedicated to Summit County happenings, could shake out as the party of the year for pups at Breckenridge's Carter Pak.
+A woman's call on a popular Facebook forum dedicated to Summit County happenings could shake out as the party of the year for pups at Breckenridge's Carter Park.

 The catalyst: Ketto turns 5 on Wednesday.